seanbreckenridge/dotfiles/README.md

 This does have the downside of not being able to commit README changes directly, and there are some edge cases, but it works for its intended purpose.

-The easiest way to edit the README is through modifying it on github, and then `yadm pull`.
+The easiest way to edit the README directly (without attaching it to another commit) is through modifying it on github, and then `yadm pull`.